Ododo/thejobdb.com/README.md

 Which is equivalent to:

 ```
-$ curl https://thejobdb.com/api/login -s | jq .challenge -rj | openssl smime -sign -out smime.msg -signer server-cert.pem -inkey server-key.pem
+$ curl https://thejobdb.com/api/login/ -s | jq .challenge -rj | openssl smime -sign -out smime.msg -signer server-cert.pem -inkey server-key.pem
 ```
 And sending the smime.msg back to thejobdb for log-in.
-The challenge is only valid for session.
+The challenge is only valid for a session.

 ## Post a job entry